Psycho shower scene

-In Alfred Hitchcock's 1960 horror film Psycho, a pivotal sequence depicts on-the-run embezzler Marion Crane (played by Janet Leigh) being murdered while she showers.
-This sequence, commonly referred to as the shower scene, has become a popular culture phenomenon and one of the best-known in all of cinema.
-It became key to the film's success and influence, with its performances, cinematography, production, and sound design earning lasting acclaim.
+In Alfred Hitchcock's 1960 horror film Psycho, a pivotal sequence depicts on-the-run embezzler Marion Crane (played by Janet Leigh) being murdered by a shadowy figure while she showers.
+This sequence, commonly referred to as the "Psycho shower scene" or "the shower", has become a popular culture phenomenon and one of the best-known in all of cinema.